WaylonWalker/waylonwalker.com/pages/til/hatch-new-cli.md

 └── pyproject.toml
 ```

+> Note! all of these examples will create a project directory within your
+> current working directory.

 ## --init
+_existing project_

 `hatch new` has an `--init` flag in order to initialize a new hatch
 pyproject.toml in an existing project.
 This feels like it would be useful if